 Speech LanguagePathology are required to earn 25 observation hours in a clinical setting as a prerequisite.
 Guidelines and record forms for observation hours are available through the program.
 Majors who plan to apply to the IU Audiology graduate program are not required to earn observation hours.

 Many students in program participate in the IU Chapter of the National Student Speech Language Hearing Association.
 This gives you a chance to network with other Speech and Hearing Science students and career professionals, participating in guest lectures, events, and philanthropy.

 Membership in the American Speech-Language-Hearing Association is recommended for those who are entering the profession.

 Through the major

-The Speech and Hearing Sciences B.S. degree provides you with a set of skills and qualities that are relevant and transferrable to many areas of study and work.
+The Speech, Language and Hearing Sciences B.S. degree provides you with a set of skills and qualities that are relevant and transferrable to many areas of study and work.
 These include:

 - Application: Use the tools, methods, and procedures appropriate to the field of speech language pathology or audiology to solve problems in research and/or clinical settings